 Cryptocurrency is a digital currency in which encryption techniques are used to regulate the generation of units of currency and verify the transfer of funds, operating independently of a central bank.

 What exactly does this mean?
-The first concept that we are going to compare cryptocurrency to is tokens.
+The first concept that we are going to compare cryptocurrency is tokens.
 There are many businesses that create their own type of currency to be used exclusively in their stores.
 A prime example of this concept is an arcade.
 Consumers come in, exchange real money for the equivalent in arcade tokens.
 The tokens are then used to play the games.
 Another great example is a manual car wash.
 Consumers have the option of purchasing tokens that can then be used to operate the car wash tools and to buy car cleaning products.
 There are many other types of businesses that use tokens, but the concept remains the same across the board.
-Cryptocurrency is incredibly similar to tokens in that you use “regular” currency to purchase digital currency that can then be used to buy good or services in specific places.
+Cryptocurrency is incredibly similar to tokens in that you use “regular” currency to purchase the digital currency that can then be used to buy goods or services in specific places.

 Moving on from the token analogy, there are several other concepts that bare similarities to cryptocurrency.

 Cryptocurrency in comparison with…